Blood in Cat's Stool — Causes & When to Rush to the Vet

 1. Parasites & Worms

-Intestinal parasites like hookworms, whipworms, and roundworms damage the intestinal lining, causing inflammation and bleeding.
-This is especially common in kittens, outdoor cats, or cats with exposure to contaminated soil or raw prey.
-Blood may be bright red or mixed into stool, and cats often show loose stools or weight loss.
+Intestinal parasites like roundworms, hookworms, Giardia, coccidia, and Tritrichomonas foetus damage or inflame the intestinal lining, causing bleeding.
+This is especially common in kittens, outdoor cats, or cats exposed to contaminated soil, feces, or raw prey.
+Blood may be bright red or mixed into stool, and cats often show loose stools, mucus, or weight loss.

 2. Colitis